 The AHA recommends choosing whole grains and products that contain at least 51% whole versus refined grains.Here are some examples of a serving of whole grains:

 - 1 slice whole-grain bread (such as 100% whole-wheat bread)

 - 1 cup ready-to-eat, whole-grain cereal

-- 1⁄2 cup cooked whole-grain cereal, brown rice, or whole-wheat pasta
+- 1⁄2 cup cooked whole-grain cereal (like oatmeal), brown rice or whole-wheat pasta

 - 5 whole-grain crackers